aragon/developer-portal/docs/osx/03-reference-guide/core/plugin/Plugin.md

-## Aragon Core
+## Aragon OSx

 ###  contract `Plugin`

-An abstract, non-upgradeable inherit from when creating a plugin being deployed via the `new` keyword.
+An abstract, non-upgradeable contract to inherit from when creating a plugin being deployed via the `new` keyword.

 #### internal function `constructor`